Sydney-Informatics-Hub/computer-vision-fine-tuning/README.md

 # Computer Vision Fine Tuning
-Fine tune a computer vision model to solve your task locally, on HPC, or in the cloud!
+Fine tune a computer vision model to solve your task locally, on HPC, in a container, or in the cloud!

 ## Computer Vision Tasks